CodyTolene/pip-boy-apps/README.md

 ### Manual Installation <a name="manual-installation"></a>

-To manually install the games, you have a few options:
+To manually install the apps, you have a few options:

 1. Upload the zip file from the
    [latest release](https://github.com/CodyTolene/pip-apps/releases) page to the